1-8192/bu_cs_655_assignment_3_allegranzi/README.md

 of tailored features for individual customer segments, such as specific email introductions, signoffs, and customizable body text, all while maintaining a modular and flexible structure.

 The Strategy and Factory Method patterns I think would also have worked really well with the project.
 Factory classes could create specific customer types on demand.
-The Strategy pattern, especially, I think would have been a nice. light-weight solution to add desired functionality at run time.
+The Strategy pattern, especially, I think would have been a nice, light-weight solution to add desired functionality at run time.

 # Maven Commands